-In addition, 783 of the 926 unmapped measures did not receive an NEI value from the Database despite being matched to an NEI value; this was because calculating the NEI requires a unit conversion in order to properly allocate the NEI value to the PSE per unit measure savings.
-NEI values that are not already in \$/Therm or \$/kWh require a unit conversion.
+In addition, 239 of the 843 mapped measures did not receive the complete set of NEI values from the Database; this was because calculating the NEI requires a unit conversion to properly allocate the NEI value to the PacifiCorp per unit measure savings and insufficient measure history exists to complete this calculation.
+NEI values that are not already in \$/kWh require a unit conversion.
 This conversion could not be performed for measures missing a mean savings value in the tracking data and/or an expected useful lifetime estimate.
 Unit conversation gaps can often be filled by use of assumptions that are developed based on program information or measure characteristics.
 The resulting NEIs are often then estimates until sufficient program activity occurs to calculate a more confident per unit NEI value.